freeCodeCamp/chapter/CONTRIBUTING.md

 ### Username and Password
 * These are defined in your _.env_ configuration file in the project's root directory.
-* The .env is unique to your copy and should not be committed to any repository or branch.
+* The _.env_ is unique to your copy and should not be committed to any repository or branch.
 * For security, it's ideal to change the username and password.
-However, if you don't change them, the default username and password will be as they are set in .env
+However, if you don't change them, the default username and password will be as they are set in _.env.example_

 ### Host and Port
 * In **Docker Mode**, the Docker database container will be exposed to the host computer on Host: _localhost_ and Port: _54320_.
-Thus, avoiding potential port conflicts in the case your computer is running Postgres locally for other projects.
+Thus, avoiding potential port conflicts in the case your computer is running PostgreSQL locally for other projects.
-* In **Manual Mode**, the Postgres port will be as you configured it, the default being Host: _localhost_ and Port: _543_
+* In **Manual Mode**, the PostgreSQL port will be as you configured it, the default being Host: _localhost_ and Port: _5432_
-* If you're using a remote Postgres server, like [ElephantSQL](https://www.elephantsql.com/), then the Host and Port will be provided by the service.
+* If you're using a remote PostgreSQL server, like [ElephantSQL](https://www.elephantsql.com/), then the Host and Port will be provided by the service.
 You'll also need to update the `DB_URL` value in your _.env_ file.

 ### Admin Tools
 * [pgAdmin](https://www.pgadmin.org/), [Postico](https://eggerapps.at/postico/) or [Table Plus](https://tableplus.com/), can use your mode's **Host and Port** values as described above.
 * psql Client
   * In **Docker Mode**, `psql -h localhost -p 54320 -U postgres`.
-You don't have to run `docker-compose exec...` commands to "talk" to the Postgres container.
+You don't have to run `docker-compose exec...` commands to "talk" to the PostgreSQL container.
-  * In **Manual Mode**, `psql -h localhost -p 543 -U postgres`
+  * In **Manual Mode**, `psql -h localhost -p 5432 -U postgres`

 ### Using TypeORM and Yarn